tailrocks/tailrocks-micronaut-grpc-template/README.md

 1. Click on `Use this template` button in GitHub page to create your own repository based on this template.
 After that go through `FIXME` label in the comments and replace with correct value.
+2. Rename all modules to your project name.
+And please don't forget to rename java and kotlin packages as well.

 ## License